kuzzleio/sdk-jvm/doc/1/getting-started/kotlin/index.md

 ### Installing for Android projects using gradle

-In your app build.gradle add the following lines and synchronize your project:
+To build the project, add the following lines:

 ### Maven